 4. Flexible, Collaborative Culture

-Polish developers are known for their flexibility and agility, which makes them ideally suited for distributed outsourcing teams.
+Polish developers are known for their flexibility and agility, as well as their excellent communication skills, which makes them ideally suited for distributed outsourcing teams.
 They are comfortable working in remote work environments and have perfected the art of collaborating efficiently over distance.

 English is taught in Polish schools, and the country is ranked “very high proficiency” in English skills, so there is rarely a communication gap between the IT outsourcing team and the in-house team.